nya3jp/tast/docs/codelab_1.md

 `Attr` contains free-form strings naming this test's [attributes].
-`group:mainline` indicates that this test is in [the mainline group], the default group for functional tests. `informational` indicates that this test is non-critical, i.e. it won't run on the Chrome OS Commit Queue or on the Pre-Flight Queue (PFQ) builders that are used to integrate new versions of Chrome or Android into the OS.
+`group:mainline` indicates that this test is in [the mainline group], the default group for functional tests. `informational` indicates that this test is non-critical, i.e. it won't run on the ChromeOS Commit Queue or on the Pre-Flight Queue (PFQ) builders that are used to integrate new versions of Chrome or Android into the OS.
 All [new mainline tests] (internal link) should start out with the `informational` attribute until they've been proven to be